ijiraq/astroquery/docs/cadc/cadc.rst

 before querying or accessing the data.

 CADC metadata is available through a TAP service.
-While the above interfaces offer a quick but simple access to the data, the TAP interface presented in the next sections allows for more complex queries.
+While the above interfaces offer a quick and simple access to the data, the TAP interface presented in the next sections allows for more complex queries.

 =============================